 The data and transparency thematic working group is comprised of implementing partners working to build a coherent approach to data and transparency support.
 Partners include Center for Clean Air Policy (CCAP); Climate Analytics; Climate Development and Knowledge Network (CDKN); Energy research Centre of the Netherlands (ECN); Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH; New Climate Institute (NCI); United Nations Development Programme (UNDP); and World Resources Institute (WRI).
 The group agreed to convene every two months, taking advantage of climate negotiations to meet in person when possible.
 WRI leads the working group and arranges call-in details and other logistics.
 Coordination calls include a ‘tour de table’ of the status of the various partner projects and discussions on priorities and areas for collaboration.
 Partners have shared experiences and ideas on how challenges can be addressed.
 For example, partners noted best practice examples are needed to help with the building of national emissions inventory systems.
 It can also be useful to establish bilateral and regional links as countries can work together on projects in their respective regions.
 Additionally, a network of MRV experts to foster collaboration and peer-exchange would be helpful for practitioners in general.

-WRI is managing the Data and Transparency Working Group under the IKI NDC Cluster and has had three calls (January, April, June), as well as met in Berlin in person in May, to establish the modalities of the work group and share information.
+WRI is managing the Data and Transparency Working Group under the IKI NDC Cluster and had regular calls in 2017, as well as met in Berlin in May, and in Bonn in November, to establish the modalities of the work group and share information.
 Over the course of these meetings, partners shared priorities for data and transparency work although many current project activities are still being designed and agreed upon with countries.
 Participants to the meetings have achieved greater awareness of partner tools, resources and research as well as events, workshops, and webinars to avoid duplication and conflicts.
 Additionally, partners discussed and identified possible roles and responsibilities for responding to country queries thought the help desk.
-The working group is currently discussing the role for participation from country counter-parts in the working group and is developing a survey to disseminate to country transparency leads.
+The working group also conducted a survey to country transparency leads to assess how they would like to engage in the working group.
 The group is also considering options for webinars and workshops to share resources and updates to countries.
 In addition to regular calls, participants will continue to share documents and updates to an email list of partner organizations on regular basis.
-The next planned call will be in August and the group will also meet in person on the sidelines of the COP.

 Contact: Kelly Levin (WRI)